thucth-qt/Viffusion-ZAC2023/README.md

 ### Zalo AI Challenge 2023 - Advertising Banner Generation <br>T-sharp Team

-We are pleased to announce our **1st-place ranking** on the public leaderboard (private leaderboard comming soon)
+We are pleased to announce our **1st-place ranking** on both the public leaderboard and private leaderboard.

 ![Result](assets/leaderboard.png)